 In support of Malaysia’s Digital Transformation, it is of utmost importance for every household to change to Smart Meter.
 Therefore, the upgrade is necessary to align with the government’s initiative towards realising Industrial Revolution 4.0.

 The Smart Meter records how much electricity you use and sends the data back into TNB’s back end system daily.
-You can then view your half hourly daily usage via myTNB mobile app and myTNB web portal the following day.
+You can then view your half hourly daily usage via myTNB App and myTNB Portal the following day.
 Monitoring your usage patterns allows you to be more energy efficient and better manage costs.

 The Smart Meters have been certified by the Energy Commission to ensure that they meet all international standards, including accuracy.
 All meters are calibrated and certified against the Metering Guideline under the purview of the Energy Commission.